metabase/metabase/docs/users-guide/05-visualizing-results.md

 Open up the settings for your table and you'll see the Columns tab, which displays all the columns currently being shown in the table.
 Below that you'll see a list of more columns from linked tables, if any, that you can add to the current table view.

-To hide a column, click the X icon on it; that'll send it down to the "More columns" area in case you want to bring it back.
-To add a linked column, just click the + icon on it, which will bring it to the "Visible columns" section.
+To hide a column, click the X icon on it; that'll send it down to the **More columns** area in case you want to bring it back.
+To add a linked column, just click the + icon on it, which will bring it to the **Visible columns** section.
 Click and drag any of the columns listed there to rearrange the order in which they appear.
 Another super easy way to rearrange columns without having to open up the visualization settings is to simply click and drag on a column's heading to move it where you'd like it to go.

-**Note:** changing these options doesn't change the actual table itself; it just creates a custom view of it that you can save as a "question" in Metabase and refer back to later, share with others, or add to a dashboard.
+> Changing these options doesn't change the actual table itself; these changes create a custom view of the table that you can save as a **question** in Metabase and refer back to later, share with others, or add to a dashboard.

 #### Column formatting options